2 Men Charged In Shooting That Killed One Armored Car Guard And Wounded Another, And With Later Shooting, Killing 2 Of Their Own Suspected Accomplices

 Several people of interest were taken into custody, and Montgomery and Jennings were later charged.
 Meanwhile, police also obtained a search warrant for the home and found several guns – including a long rifle, Muhammad said.

-Police thanked the person who called 911, as well as witnesses on the scene who helped.MORE NEWS: 2 People Arrested As Protesters Gather, Clash Outside Kenosha County Courthouse During Kyle Rittenhouse Jury Deliberations
+Police thanked the person who called 911, as well as witnesses on the scene who helped.MORE NEWS: Invest South/West Announces $126 Million In New Projects In Humboldt Park And South Shore

 CBS 2’s Tara Molina checked in with slain armored car guard Hearts’ family on these developments.
 She had not heard back as of Wednesday evening.